jcaillon/valet/README.md

 - Replace awk with bash.
 - Provide an alternative bash function if diff is not found.
 - Allow to separate commands from options/arguments with `--`.
-- Fsfs: Display the number of lines and the current first line for the right panel.
+- Fsfs: Display the number of lines and the current first line for the right panel + nb items on the left pane.
-- Fsfs: improve drawing time; connect the left and right panel with a T.
+- The installer script should embed the latest version at the time (modify just before a release) so it downloads the corresponding binary.
+- Have a consistent look and feel for interactive functions.

 [releases]: https://github.com/jcaillon/valet/releases
 [latest-release]: https://github.com/jcaillon/valet/releases/latest